aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/drawing-objects/get/_index.md

 {{< /tabs >}}
 {{< /nosnippet >}}

-## Code samples in Python, Java, C#, JavaScript, PHP, C++, Golang, Ruby, Swift, Dart
+## Cloud SDK Family

 Using SDK is the best way to speed up the development.
 Please go to the [GitHub](https://github.com/aspose-words-cloud) repository to explore a wide family of our Cloud SDKs.
-These powerful libraries take care of low-level programming details and let you focus on your primary tasks.
+These powerful libraries take care of all low-level programming details and let you focus on your primary tasks.

+## Code samples in Python, Java, C#, etc.

-The following code samples show how to interact with REST API using almost any mainstream programming language:
+The following code samples show how to interact with REST API using almost any mainstream programming language (Python, Java, C#, JavaScript, PHP, C++, Golang, Ruby, Swift, Dart):

 {{< nosnippet >}}
 {{< tabs tabTotal="11" tabID="5" tabName1="Python" tabName2="Java" tabName3="Node.js" tabName4="C#" tabName5="PHP" tabName6="C++" tabName7="Go" tabName8="Ruby" tabName9="Swift" tabName10="Dart" tabName11="Curl" >}}